Elixonus/crossword/README.md

 If the crossword with the given constraints is not able to be created, it will stop the program and alert the user.

 ## Features
-An answer key for the crossword with colored, highlighted letters is also generated.
+Answer key for the crossword with colored, highlighted letters generated as well.

-The crossword may contain diagonal and overlapping words.
+Crossword has a chance of containing diagonal or overlapping words.

-Prevents the user from making palindrome words to avoid confusion.
+Prevents the user from making palindrome words to avoid player confusion.

 ## Algorithm
 Uses the Monte Carlo method and encourages overlap of words by natural selection.